“Buy or Bye”™ – Daily Fantasy Football Plays for Week 1 2023 Cash Games

 By Ha Kung Wong

-In 2020, we were over 70% for cash lineups and we’re back with more Daily Fantasy Football advice for Cash Games for Week 1 of the 2021 season!
+In 2022, we were over 70% for cash lineups again and we’re back with more Daily Fantasy Football advice for Cash Games for Week 1 of the 2023 season!

 As usual, before we get to winning you more bragging rights (and DFS cash), remember, the point of this article is not just to give you one or two lineups for each site, it’s to give you examples of a few POSSIBLE lineups.
 Getting exposure to a few different lineups is always a good idea, so don’t forget to mix and match additional lineups from my suggestions below.
 Trust me, it’s a lot more fun that way AND you’ll improve your chances of cashing!

-And this year, we’re also adding our ThriveFantasy prop picks to help you win even MORE money!
+And as we did last year, we’re also adding our top two player prop picks to help you win even MORE money!

 Cash Games, for those who don’t know, are essentially the lowest risk games.
 They include “50/50” games, in which half the entrants win about 1.8x the entry fee, and “Double Ups”, in which slightly less than half the entrants win 2x the entry fee.